 Harmonic shift is a function we have introduced in our other phrase based libraries to make it possible to shift part of your instrument to a different key, making it possible to create extended chords.
-For Ostinato we have completely rethought what harmonic shift does.
-In Ostinato, Harmonic Shift always works for all the phrases, so it is more like a one finger instant harmonising and voice leading tool.
+For Ostinato Noir we have completely rethought what harmonic shift does.
+In Ostinato Noir, Harmonic Shift always works for all the phrases, so it is more like a one finger instant harmonising and voice leading tool.

-Unlike in our other Instruments, you can play the Harmonic shift area standalone in Ostinato, in which case it will remember the last played chord in the chord area as Root Key and makes all the Harmonic shift chord types relative to that.
+Unlike in our other instruments (apart from Ostinato Strings, Woodwinds & Brass), you can play the Harmonic shift area standalone in Ostinato Noir, in which case it will remember the last played chord in the chord area as Root Key and makes all the Harmonic shift chord types relative to that.

-Also in Ostinato we've added an additional mode for Harmonic Shift, you can now choose between Absolute and Relative by clicking the ABS or REL button in the bottom right corner of the interface.
+Also in Ostinato Noir we've added an additional mode for Harmonic Shift, you can now choose between Absolute and Relative by clicking the ABS or REL button in the bottom right corner of the interface.